Pushing the Frontier on Approximate EFX Allocations: Introduction

 \section{Introduction}

 The existence of EFX allocations is arguably the most important open problem in the area of computational fair division with indivisible goods.
 In this setting, a set of agents have values over a set of indivisible goods, and the goal is to allocate the goods to the agents in a way that is perceived as \emph{fair} by everyone.
-One of the most well-established notions of fairness is \emph{envy-freeness}, introduced in the late 1950s by \citet{gamow1958puzzle}, see also \citep{varian1973equity,foley1966resource} in the context of \emph{divisible} resources; this notion stipulates that no agent would prefer another agent's allocation to her own.
+One of the most well-established notions of fairness is \emph{envy-freeness}, introduced in the late 1950s by \citet{gamow1958puzzle} (see also \citep{foley1966resource,varian1973equity}) in the context of \emph{divisible} resources; this notion stipulates that no agent would prefer another agent's allocation to her own.
 For indivisible goods, it is not hard to see that envy-free allocations may not be possible.
 Indeed, consider the case where there is a single good which is positively valued by multiple agents; some agent will receive the good and the others will be envious.

 Motivated by this obvious impossibility, the literature has defined \emph{relaxed} fairness notions, which are appropriate for indivisible goods allocation. \citet{budish2011combinatorial} first defined the notion of \emph{envy-freeness up to one good (EF1)}, which deems an allocation fair if the envy of an agent is eliminated after the removal of \emph{some} good from the bundle of another envied agent.
-This notion was implicitly introduced earlier by \citet{lipton2004approximately} who showed that EF1 allocations always exist, and for monotone valuation functions it can be achieved in polynomial time via simple algorithms.
+This notion was implicitly introduced earlier by \citet{lipton2004approximately}, who showed that EF1 allocations for monotone valuation functions always exist and can be computed in polynomial time via simple algorithms.
 On the minus side, in certain applications EF1 might be unsatisfactory, as it might require the removal of a very valuable good to restore envy-freeness.
 To address this shortcoming, \citet{GourvesMT14} and \citet{caragiannis2019unreasonable} introduced the notion of \emph{envy-freeness up to any good (EFX)}, which stipulates that the envy is eliminated even if the least valuable good, from the envious agent's perspective, is removed from the envied agent's bundle.

 Contrary to the case of EF1 allocations, the existence of EFX allocations is much more intricate.
 In fact, as we mentioned above, this is one of the major open problems in the area of computational fair division, currently carrying great momentum and being met with intensive efforts from the research community.
 The associated research has adopted a systematic approach to tackling this evidently very challenging question, by first obtaining existence results for special cases of the problem, developing a deeper understanding of its intricacies, and ultimately aiming to synthesize these ideas into an answer to the main problem.
 Among those results, three of the most notable ones are that EFX allocations exist when \begin{itemize}[leftmargin=20pt] \item[-] there are at most three agents \citep{chaudhury2020efx}, \item[-] each agent's value for each good can be one of \emph{two} numbers $a$ or $b$ \citep{amanatidis2021maximum}, \item[-] the agents' valuation functions can be represented by a \emph{graph}, with edges corresponding to goods and nodes corresponding to agents \citep{christodoulou2023fair}. \end{itemize} Other interesting restrictions that have been studied in the literature include agents with values that induce the same ordering over goods \citep{PR18} and leaving some goods unallocated \citep{caragiannis2019charity,CKMS20,aaai/BergerCFF22}.